 You can choose how often you want your annuity income to be paid.
 For example, you may want to receive it monthly or annually, or perhaps every six months?
 You can also choose whether you want to be paid in advance or arrears.

 If you are 55 or over and own your own home, you could consider using equity release to significantly boost your retirement income.
 Depending on your age, you can release up to 40% of the value of your home and continue to live there, usually without having to make any repayments.
-Learn more or speak to an expert.

 An enhanced annuity can pay you a better income than a standard pension annuity, as it takes into account your lifestyle as well as your medical and occupational history.
 Where your health and lifestyle could impact your life expectancy, it may be shorter than expected, annuity providers calculate that they’ll have to pay you an income for a shorter amount of time, so can afford to pay you more during that period.